monimaj89/Project4-Cake-Heaven/README.md

 [Bootstrap](https://getbootstrap.com/) was used and customised for the front-end development

 ### Colour
-The colors used on my website are simple.
+The colours used on my website are simple.
 I decided on a white background with pink accents to emphasize the sweetness of the page

 ![Colour Palette](media/docs/palette.png)